eovchinn/ADP-pipeline/external-tools/Wiki-tools/README.md

 * Insert the data into PostgreSQL database

+* Edit the DOWNLOAD_DIR in insertAll2DB.sh to where you download all the *.nt files
 ```
-python insertAll2DB.py -d DIR_PATH
+bash insertAll2DB.sh
 ```

-where the DIR_PATH is the directory path where those *.nt files located in.

 * Build the Index
 ```